Emerald tree monitor: Diet

+On two occasions, this species has also been documented eating fruit in captivity by herpetologists — Robert Mertens observed them feeding on bananas, and Robert G. Sprackland fed bananas and cantaloupes to his captive specimens.
+The latter did so after noticing that 12% of the feces in wild caught specimens consisted of plant material.

+Despite a lack of aquatic adaptations, the Bronx Zoo has recorded a captive emerald tree monitor swimming and foraging for food under shallow water.

 Reproduction

 Clutches consist of up to five eggs, each weighing 10.5–11.5 g and measuring about 2 by 4.5 cm.
 As many as three clutches are laid throughout the year; clutches have been laid by captives in January, March, April, November, and December.
 The female emerald tree monitor lays her eggs in arboreal termite nests.
 The eggs hatch between 160 and 190 days later, typically from June to November, after which the young eat the termites and the termite's eggs within minutes of hatching.
 Sexual maturity is reached in about one year.